icopy-site/awesome/docs/awesome/awesome-umbraco.md

 * [Stacked Content](https://our.umbraco.com/packages/backoffice-extensions/stacked-content/) - an Umbraco property editor for creating stacked content blocks.
 * [Styled Textbox](https://our.umbraco.org/projects/backoffice-extensions/styled-textbox/) - A configural property editor to "replace" the generic textbox & textarea properties.
 It allows for inline CSS as well as adding classes and having placeholder text.
 * [Switcher](https://our.umbraco.org/projects/backoffice-extensions/switcher/) - A simple property editor that works as an alternative to the core true/false datatype.
-* [Terratype](https://our.umbraco.org/projects/backoffice-extensions/terratype/) - A fully featured maps data type  supporting multiple map providers (https://github.com/umbraco-community/awesome-umbraco/blob/master/Google Maps, Bing, Leaflet).
+* [Terratype](https://our.umbraco.org/projects/backoffice-extensions/terratype/) - A fully featured maps data type  supporting multiple map providers (Google Maps, Bing, Leaflet).
 * [uEditorNotes](https://our.umbraco.org/projects/backoffice-extensions/ueditornotes/) - Provides a way to display instructional messages for content editors, at the point of content entry.
 * [Vorto](https://our.umbraco.org/projects/backoffice-extensions/vorto) - Property-editor wrapper for multilingual content entry.